BengisuEksi/RSS_NewsHeadlines/README.md

 # RSS News Headlines Project

 This repository contains a simple RSS reader project built with C# .NET .
-The purpose of this project is to demonstrate the usage of RSS feeds by fetching and displaying news headlines from three different websites.
+The purpose of this project is to demonstrate the usage of RSS feeds by fetching and displaying news headlines from different websites.

 ## What is RSS?